naturecodevoid/HypixelUtils/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request or Enhancement
-about: Request a feature to be added
+about: Request a feature to be added or suggest an enhancement
 title: ""
 labels: feature
 assignees: ""